loudest/greenlines/README.md

 - Show what areas in Seattle are considered affordable based on HUD and US Census GIS data
 - Determine what ranges of hourly wages based on a 40 standard hour week schedule, can an individual afford to live in Seattle.
 - Visualize it on a map and render it to be mobile compactable via app interface or mobile website
-- Create a Flask microserve the parses GeoJSON data that can then be applied over a timescale for S-curve analysis (Machine Learning).
+- Create a Flask microservice the parses GeoJSON data that can then be applied over a timescale for S-curve analysis (Machine Learning).

 ## Team Members